top of page

 PhD Applications

-Congratulations on considering getting a PhD!
+It's great that you're considering a PhD!
 This is a very exciting time for artificial intelligence and robotics.
-Graduating with a PhD from my lab will open up a range of unique opportunities, including highly-competitive jobs across the top tech firms, academic positions with a view towards one day setting up your own research group, and startup ideas for those with entrepreneurial ambitions.
-As a PhD student in the Robot Learning Lab, you will be conducting exciting and ambitious research in a supportive and friendly environment, with state-of-the-art facilities and regular interaction with me and other researchers, and you will have the opportunity to travel internationally to the top conferences and events across the world.
+Graduating with a PhD from my lab will open up a great number of opportunities for you, including highly-competitive jobs across the top tech firms, academic positions with a view towards one day setting up your own research group, and startup ideas for those with entrepreneurial ambitions.
+As a PhD student in my lab, you will be conducting exciting and ambitious research in a supportive and friendly environment, with state-of-the-art facilities (robots and compute) and regular interaction with me and the rest of the group, and you will have the opportunity to travel internationally to the top conferences and events across the world.

 How to apply

-Candidates should formally apply through the Department of Computing's online application system, and guidelines for this process can be found by clicking here.
-In the "Academic Programme" field, you should select "Computing Research PhD" (do not select "AI and Machine Learning PhD 4YFT").
+Before making an official application, please inform me of your intention to apply, so that I can let you know if making a full application would be appropriate (see the section "Contacting me" at the bottom of this page).
+After this, if I invite you to make an official application, this should be done through the Department of Computing's online application system.
+In your application, for the "Academic Programme" field, you should select "Computing Research PhD" (do not select "AI and Machine Learning PhD 4YFT").
 In the "Proposed research supervisor" field, you should enter "Edward Johns", and in the "Proposed research group" field, you should enter "The Robot Learning Lab".
 In the "Proposed research topic field", you should enter a title of your choice, based on your research proposal.

 Application timeline

-I am now accepting PhD applications for entry in October 2023.
-Most new PhD students start in my lab in October, but starting dates of January 2023 or April 2023 may also be possible.
-Formally, there are four application deadlines: 15th October 2022, 15th December 2022, 15th February 2023, and 15th April 2023.
-After each deadline, applications will be assessed, and some promising candidates will then be invited to an interview.
+I am currently accepting PhD applications for entry in October 2025.
+Most new PhD students start in my lab in October, but other starting dates may also be possible.
+Formally, there are four application deadlines: 15th October 2024, 15th December 2024, 15th February 2025, and 15th April 2025.
+After each deadline, applications will be assessed, and promising candidates may then be invited to interviews.
 Applications may stay in the system for several weeks or months after the deadline, and may be combined with applications from the next deadline, before any interviews are conducted.
-If we decide to make you an offer after your interview, then this will be conditional on you securing funding for your PhD.
-Some students secure their own funding, but most require a funded position, and in this case your application would then be passed to the department's funding committee for further assessment.

 Funding

-For students seeking a funded position, there are a number of scholarships provided by College, which cover both tuition fees and living expenses in London for the duration of your PhD.
+If you require a funded position, then after we have made you a conditional offer, your application would then be passed to the department's funding committee for further assessment.
+There are a number of scholarships provided by College, which cover both tuition fees and living costs for the duration of your PhD.
 The PhD funding committee will assess all candidates who have reached this stage of the assessment, and award funding to the top-ranked candidates.
-The type of scholarship available to you depends on whether you are a Home student or an Overseas student.
+The type of scholarship available to you depends on whether you qualify as a Home student or an Overseas student for tuition fees.
 You are a Home student if you are a UK National or you have settled / pre-settled status.
 Otherwise, you are an Overseas student.
-Click here for more information.
+You can read more about your fee status here.

 As well as these College scholarships, there are also a number of external scholarships, which you may be eligible for depending on your nationality.
-Some examples of these external scholarships can be found by clicking here.
-However, there are other scholarships not listed here, and you should make your own enquires based on your nationality.
-If you are successful with one of these external scholarships before making your application to Imperial College, then it may increase your chance of receiving a PhD offer.
+Some examples of these external scholarships can be found here.
+However, there are other scholarships not listed here, and you should make your own enquires at home based on your nationality.
 If you have already been awarded an external scholarship, or if you are able to self-fund your PhD through other sources, then you should indicate this on your PhD application form.

 Research proposal

-Your application should include a research proposal, detailing your thoughts on a new way in which computer vision or machine learning could be used for robot manipulation.
+Your application should include a research proposal for your PhD.
 This will be used as part of our assessment of your application, and will also form the basis of discussions should you be invited for an interview.
-If you were to receive an offer, your actual PhD may vary from this proposal, based on my guidance and recent developments.
-So, rather than being a precise plan for your PhD, the proposal is your chance to showcase your curiosity, creativity, and your ability to rationalise your ideas clearly.
+However, if you were to receive an offer, your actual PhD may vary from this proposal, based on my guidance and recent developments.
+So, rather than being a precise plan for your PhD, the proposal is your chance to showcase your curiosity, creativity, and your ability to rationalise your ideas clearly and logically.
 Your proposal will be assessed primarily by me, so please write it with a specialist audience in mind.
 You are free to decide the length and format of your proposal, but I recommend being concise and writing no more than four pages.
+And there is no need to write a substantial literature review as part of this proposal; get straight to the point!
+Feel free to include figures or diagrams to help you illustrate your idea.

-Research in my lab focusses primarily on robot manipulation from visual observations, and so your proposal should broadly be in this field.
-In particular, we are interested in real-world robot learning problems, which deal with image observations (rather than assuming access to low-dimensional states), everyday tasks in everyday environments (rather than toy tasks in artificial setups), and the practicalities of real-world data collection (e.g. applying the state-of-the-art Gym reinforcement learning algorithm directly on a real robot, usually does not work... can you think why?).
+Research in my lab focusses primarily on robot manipulation, so your proposal should broadly be in this field.
+In particular, we are interested in real-world robot learning problems, which deal with image observations (rather than assuming access to low-dimensional states), and which can learn everyday tasks in everyday environments (rather than toy tasks in simulated or artificial setups).

-Try to be creative in your proposal: rather than simply describing background theory and existing methods that have already been published, I encourage you to be brave and describe a new idea you have been thinking about, even if it is preliminary or speculative.
+Try to be creative in your proposal; rather than simply describing background theory and existing methods that have already been published, I encourage you to be brave and describe a new idea you have been thinking about, even if it is preliminary or speculative.
 Of course, you are not expected to be an expert in the field yet, but you should show that you have sufficient motivation to read around the subject and learn about the state-of-the-art, and sufficient creativity to propose novel ideas which address limitations of existing methods.
-I suggest that, as well as describing your proposal at a high level, you include a list of specific questions which you aim to answer through your PhD research, and a description of how each one would be addressed.
-Demonstrate your curiosity, and you will go far.
+A good research proposal should include a research hypothesis (what question(s) do you want to answer?) and a procedure for evaluating that hypothesis (how are you going to answer the question(s)?).
+Demonstrate curiosity and clarity, and your proposal will go far.

 Contacting me

-If you have any administrative questions related to your PhD application, such as your eligibility for funding or your English language test scores, or if you would like to check the status of your application, then please contact our PhD administrator, Dr. Amani El-Kholy, at a.o.el-kholy@imperial.ac.uk.
+If you have any administrative questions related to your PhD application, such as about your eligibility for funding, your English language test scores, or how to complete the official application, or if you would like to check the status of your official application after submitting it, then please contact our PhD administrator, Dr. Amani El-Kholy, at a.o.el-kholy@imperial.ac.uk.

-Thank you, and I look forward to hearing from you!
+Thank you for reading, and I look forward to hearing from you!

 bottom of page